-We are registering all 20,986 shares on behalf of certain selling stockholders.
-All of the selling shareholders acquired their shares in connection with our acquisition of Meyer, Mohaddes Associates, Inc. pursuant to the Agreement and Plan of Reorganization dated October 16, 1998, as amended, among Odetics, Meyer, Mohaddes Associates, Inc. and the selling stockholders (other than Viggen Corporation).
+We are registering all 20,181 shares on behalf of certain selling stockholders.
+All of the selling shareholders acquired their shares in connection with our acquisition of Meyer, Mohaddes Associates, Inc. pursuant to the Agreement and Plan of Reorganization dated October 16, 1998, as amended, among Odetics, Iteris, Inc., Meyer, Mohaddes Associates, Inc. and the selling stockholders.
 We will not receive any of the proceeds from this offering.